jstehli/linux-cfg/notes.md

 # Power Management

-Some scripts in my dotfiles repository allow locking before hibernating/sleeping.
+I have a lock script in my .dotfiles repo that blurs the screen before locking it with `i3lock`.

 To make hibernation work, I followed the arch wiki.

 I installed tlp for power management (turned USB autosuspend off in the config, because my keyboard didn't wake up after hibernation).

-I also use acpid.
+`xss-lock` allows locking the screen before suspending/hibernating.

 ## Network Setup